cavaunpeu/willwolf.io-source/content/machine-learning/gaussian-algebra-to-gaussian-processes-part-2.md

 In the previous post, we covered the following topics:

-- A Gaussian process (GP) defines a distribution over functions (i.e. function evaluations). √
+- A Gaussian process (GP) defines a distribution over functions (i.e. function evaluations)
-- Marginalizing a Gaussian over a subset of its elements gives another Gaussian (just pluck out the pieces of interest). √
+- Marginalizing a Gaussian over a subset of its elements gives another Gaussian (just pluck out the pieces of interest)
-- Conditioning a subset of the elements of a Gaussian on another subset gives another Gaussian (a simple algebraic formula). √
+- Conditioning a subset of the elements of a Gaussian on another subset gives another Gaussian (a simple algebraic formula)
-- Posterior over functions (the linear map of the posterior over weights onto some matrix $A = \phi(X_{*})^T$) √
+- Posterior over functions (the linear map of the posterior over weights onto some matrix $A = \phi(X_{*})^T$)
-- Covariances (the second thing we need in order to specify a multivariate Gaussian) √
+- Covariances (the second thing we need in order to specify a multivariate Gaussian)

-**If any of the above is still not clear, please look no further, and re-visit the [previous post]().**
+**If any of the above is still not clear, please look no further, and re-visit the [previous post]({filename}/machine-learning/gaussian-algebra-to-gaussian-processes-part-1.md).**

 Conversely, we did not directly cover: